saroltah/we_love_vinyls/README.md

 I followed the agile methods and MoSCoW labeling - must have, should have, could have, and won't have.
 I prioritized and did first what was most important, then left the less important things to the end, setting up the won't have features as future features.

-I started with the backend, since that is the base of the app, moved to the front end, and left styling for the end since I prioritized working features over style.
+I started with the backend, since that is the base of the app, moved to the front end, and left styling to the end since I prioritized working on features over style.

 I was making notes continuously, so I wrote down new ideas, what was working, what was not, and where I needed to go back.
 Where I met with an error I couldn't handle, rather moved on due to the time frame I had and decided to return later.

-(I always opened dev tools and source code to check how the data returned, look for different details, or try out different styles.
-It helped me find ID-s, understand the forms, and validate my html code.)
+I always opened dev tools and source code to check how the data returned.

 I worked on more user stories simultaneously.